bchautr091/SQL-project-Melbourne-housing-analysis/Findings_Recommendations.md

 ### 2.7 Sale method and clearance rates
 - 56.6% of listings sold outright via a successful auction/private treaty (Method = S); 13.9% were "passed in" (failed to meet reserve).
-- Highest success rate by region: Northern/Western Metropolitan (~75%); lowest: Eastern Metropolitan (66.7%) — higher-priced areas tend to be more selective for buyers, leading to a higher passed-in rate.
+- Highest success rate by region: Northern/Western Victoria (~78%); lowest: Eastern Metropolitan (66.7%) — higher-priced areas tend to be more selective for buyers, leading to a higher passed-in rate.

 ### 2.8 Agents & market liquidity
 - Highest-volume agents: Nelson (2,735 sales), Jellis (2,532) — but Jellis' average price (1.35M) is notably higher than Nelson's (1.02M), suggesting Jellis is more concentrated in the premium segment.